AIDC BOARD OF DIRECTORS

 1. Role/Purpose

-The Australian International Documentary Conference (AIDC) is a not-for-profit organisation committed to supporting and elevating nonfiction storytelling through creative and business opportunities across film, television, streaming, and digital media.
+AIDC is a leading not-for-profit organisation for the documentary and factual sector in Australia, committed to supporting and elevating nonfiction storytelling and storytellers through creative and business opportunities across film, television, streaming and digital media to create a vibrant, diverse and sustainable industry ecosystem.

 Membership to the AIDC Board of Directors is a voluntary/unpaid position.